Tehuelche people: Religion

 As in the case of other ethnic groups that did not develop a state structure, the Tehuelche did not possess an organized religious system (liturgy and vertical structure).
 However, like all the Pampas and Patagonian peoples, they had a corpus of beliefs based on their own myths and rituals, which were narrated and updated by the shamans who also practiced medicine with the help of the spirits invoked in themselves.

 The Tehuelche people believed in diverse Earth spirits, along with a supreme deity who created the world but does not intervene in it.
 One of the cosmological versions of the creation myth is one in which the deity, known as Kóoch, brought order to the world's chaos, creating distinct elements.
 Similarly, the Selkʼnam people from Tierra del Fuego in Argentina, narrated a similar myth where the world creator, a deity known as Kénos' (a variant of Kóoch through a common root).
 According to this, a certain El Lal was sent.
 Also, within Tehuelche myth, through the god Temauckel, Erral created humans and taught them how to use bows and arrows.
 The Tehuelche culture embraced the presence of evil spirits called guarichos.
-Gualicho.
+Gualichu is an evil spirit in the mythology.